WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 > Item 4: Use the programmer's declarations if something in your macro
 > expansion is declared by the programmer.

-With this item, the programmer still pays zero effort to resolve the conflict.
+With this item, the programmer still makes zero effort to resolve the conflict.
 The mechanism described in this item is adopted by some AST transforming language features like `Equatable` and `Hashable` -- the compiler stops implementing these protocols on behalf of the programmers